adalinesimonian/jshiki/docs/user-guide/accessing-data.md

 There are several good practices to safeguard your data from manipulation by expressions:

 - Only pass objects to jshiki that don't have methods that can change data.
+- Block the use of function calls (the [next section] will go into more detail).
+    ```js
+    const array = [1, 2, 3]

+    jshiki.evaluate('array.splice(1, 1)', {
+      expressions: {
+        calls: false,
+      }
+      scope: { array },
+    })
+    // throws Error: Function calls are not allowed.
+    ```
 - If you are passing an object that contains such a method:

     - Make a copy of the object so that the original is unchanged if the expression calls the method in question.

         ```js
         const array = [1, 2, 3]